Top 10 Superfoods to Boost Your Health With Diet

 Q3: Are superfoods expensive for people in India?

 While some superfoods imported abroad can cost more, many local equivalents (nuts, legumes, leafy greens, millets, fish) deliver similar benefits.
-Part of my work as a dietitian is helping clients find “superfood swaps” that suit their budgets.
+Part of my work as a dietician is helping clients find “superfood swaps” that suit their budgets.

 Q4: How many servings of these superfoods should I aim for?